The 3Rs (Reduce, Reuse, Recycle)

 Basic Approach

-The ENEOS Group is doing its part to develop a recycling-oriented society by reducing waste and recycling resources in its own activities as well as in society.
-The Group is expanding its recycling business, and applies the 3Rs—reduce, reuse and recycle—to ensure that it uses resources efficiently.
+The ENEOS Group is doing its part to develop a recycling-oriented society by reducing waste in its own activities as well as in society.
+We are promoting resource conservation, along with waste reduction, reuse, and recycling within the Group, while strengthening circular economy initiatives throughout our entire supply chain.

 Structure